 Today, Apple security breach scam is technical support scam targeted at Mac users.
 Usually, such type of cyber threats aim at Windows OS, but this time scammers pretend to be Apple technicians that can help to save supposedly stolen personal information and pictures.
 However, calling the provided number is not recommended.
 The security warning displayed on the compromised website is fake.

 Usually, APPLE SECURITY BREACH pop up shows up in the browser when some potentially unwanted program (PUP) gets installed on the device.
 Typically, redirects to the tech support scam website are triggered by adware.
 This ad-supported application can modify Chrome’s, Firefox’s or Safari’s settings in order to open new browser tabs and show a fake message.

 The Apple security breach scam website claims that there is an iOS security crash which might compromise your personal data and pictures.
 Likewise, the victims are urged to call via toll-free 1 800 711 9001 number to Apple Support.
 ClickAway also provides expert advise and knowhow.
+In the Bay Area, ClickAway is the top computer repair, phone repair and data security service.
 Call us at 800-960-9030.